Searching for a different perspective: Thoughts on the ACW Autumn Gathering, by Natasha Woodcraft

 The Roald Dahl versions of fairytales were all I knew.
 I genuinely thought that Cinderella married a jam-maker, and Red Riding Hood shot the wolf with a pistol.
 We even put the rhymes on as stage shows in front of the other families.
 At the tender age of five or six, I got to be the beanstalk in Jack and the...
 It was a proud moment, though I’m sure I wasn’t tall enough.

-When I started writing, it was an idea I believe God gave me (if it's not too pretentious to say so).
-It was a different perspective idea.
+When I started writing, it was with a different perspective idea, and if it’s not too pretentious to say so, I believe it was a ‘God-idea’.
 No-one else to my knowledge has ever written a story where Cain is the protagonist.
 Sure, he’s featured in novels about Adam and Eve, but he’s not been the MC.
+The idea excited me, but there have been some drawbacks post publication.

-In summary, if God tells you to write a new perspective – please do it!
+In summary, if you feel inspired to write a new perspective – please do!
 If you already are, please share it with me in the comments.
-I promise I wont steal your idea.
+I promise I won’t steal your idea.

-Additionally, it’s always worth reminding yourself why you are doing something.
+And if it gets tough along the way, remind yourself why you are doing it.
 Why do you write?
-If it's not for success, then dont let that become your idol, no matter how many marketing emails you get.
-I say that with repentance in my heart – for I know it's easier said than done.
+If it's not for success, then don’t let that become your idol, no matter how many marketing emails you get.
+(I say that with repentance in my heart – for I know it's easier said than done.)
+Let’s continue to write for the love of it.

 Natasha Woodcraft lives in a slightly crumbling farmhouse in Lincolnshire with her husband, four sons and a menagerie of animals.
 She believes stories have power to communicate deep truth and transform lives.
 Her published novels, The Wanderer Scorned & The Wanderer Reborn, explore God’s redemptive purposes for messy people by reimagining the tale of Cain & Abel.
 Also a songwriter, Natasha peppers her emotional prose with poetry and song.